joinpursuit/8-0-quiz-questions-project/questions/Function-Questions.md

     A parameter is just a place holder for an arguement.
 An argument is a value that gets passed in to the function.
 </details>
 </br>

-why do objects represent a special data type and arrays are a special type of variables?

-objects represent things and with propreties and arrays create/store lists of data in a single variable